-FundC is a vital part of soundLINCS’ role as a key Youth Music strategic partner, being 1 of just 13 organisations nationwide to receive a substantial National Foundation for Youth Music Grant of almost half a million pounds over three years from 2015 until 2018, alongside match funding from several partners and organisations.
+FundC was a vital part of soundLINCS’ role as a key Youth Music strategic partner, being 1 of just 13 organisations nationwide to receive a substantial National Foundation for Youth Music Grant of almost half a million pounds over three years from 2015 until 2018, alongside match funding from several partners and organisations.

-The project runs in three counties of the East Midlands: Leicester/shire, Nottinghamshire and Lincolnshire, with work focused around Children in Challenging Circumstances in five distinct sectors; looked after children, youth justice services, paediatric services, young parents and children with special education needs, including those who are hearing impaired.
-A variety of residencies and projects are taking place across these areas, embracing a wide range of work including developmental music making projects, strategic support for structural change within music education, workforce development and research partnerships with a range of academic establishments.
+The project ran in three counties of the East Midlands: Leicester/shire, Nottinghamshire and Lincolnshire, with work focused around Children in Challenging Circumstances in five distinct sectors; looked after children, youth justice services, paediatric services, young parents and children with special education needs, including those who are hearing impaired.
+A variety of residencies and projects took place across these areas, embracing a wide range of work including developmental music making projects, strategic support for structural change within music education, workforce development and research partnerships with a range of academic establishments.

 The five strands of the project are: